teachingaway/teachingaway.github.io/office-hours.md

 - What's the difference between ® and ™ after a brand?
 - How does a liquidation preference work?
 - When is a convertible note a good idea?

-These sessions teach us a lot about neighborhood tech startups and about the law.
-We'll try to blog answers to the more common questions, like <a href="/employee-inventions/">"when does a company own its employee's inventions?"</a>
+- <a href="/employee-inventions/">when does a company own its employee's inventions?</a>

+These sessions have quickly become the highlight of our week.
+We learn a lot, and sometimes even provide useful information.

 - - -